 Different chemo drugs cause different side effects.
 Some people just have a few side effects and others have more.
 It’s hard to predict how it’s going to be for you, as everyone is different.
-Your reaction may not be the same as someone else’s having the same treatment.
+Your may not have the same reaction as someone else who is having the same treatment.

-Before your chemo starts, your chemo nurse will tell you more about the side effects of the drugs you’re going to have.
-For example, they’ll be able to tell you whether the drugs will cause your hair to fall out or not.
+Before your chemo starts, your nurse will tell you more about the side effects of the drugs you’re going to have.
+For example, they’ll be able to tell you whether the drugs will cause your hair to fall out.

 Even if you don’t feel well just after your chemo, you might find that you recover quickly enough before the next session to be able to do some of the things you enjoy.